rdtauche/QuizGameWebsite/README.md

 This Challenge requires us to create an application that an employee can use to generate a random password based on criteria they've selected.

 ## Credits

+Teachers: our instructor, Kevin Ferguson, provided us with some starter code which i utilized and tried to make my own.
+I also had a tutoring session with Brandon Leek, who helped me fix my final score and replay button.

 Google - I got stuck a few times but was able to search google to find similiar projects, and how they designed their script.js JavaScript code.
 Some examples which helped guide me included: https://forum.codewithmosh.com/